hish22/ease/README.md

   `Null argument value provided!`

-  Occurs when a directive receives an argument with a null value.
+  Occurs when an ease receives an argument with a null value.

 - Null Parameters